ptenteromano/summer/NFS.md

 ```

 ### Testing
-7. Create a new file in master /mnt/linuxidc, see if the file is shared to workers /mnt/linuxidc_client
+7. Create a new file in master `/mnt/linuxidc`, see if the file is shared to workers `/mnt/linuxidc_client` and vice versa.